-I thought I had no chance of coming across a copy of Yes Please by Amy Poehler for <$10 (my self-imposed book budget for the Keeping Up With The Penguins project), after Saturday Night Live’s popularity boom during the last U.S. election.
-And yet, I managed to snatch it – for the right price – from the window of my favourite secondhand bookstore.
+I thought I had no chance of coming across a copy of Yes Please by Amy Poehler for under $10 (my self-imposed book budget for the Keeping Up With The Penguins project), after Saturday Night Live’s popularity boom during the last U.S. election.
+And yet, I managed to snatch it – for the right price – right from the window of my favourite bookstore.
 Is there any better feeling?

-Yes Please is the memoir of the American actress/comedian/television writer, released in 2014.
+Yes Please is the memoir of the American actress/comedian/television writer Amy Poehler, released in 2014.
 In terms of accolades, it was nominated for a Grammy – of all things – for Best Spoken Word Album.
 It seems fitting for a celebrity who has hedged her brand on her reputation for not playing by the rules.

 I expected to love it.
-After all, I loved Bossypants, written by Poehler’s wife-in-comedy Tina Fey.
+After all, I loved Bossypants, written by Poehler’s work wife Tina Fey.
 I love books by strong, funny, honest women.
 I love memoirs.
 Right from the outset, it ticked all of the right boxes.
 I had read that it was received with mixed reviews upon release – critics liked some parts and hated others, apparently.
 But isn’t that just life?
 I had high hopes.

 In reality, Yes Please didn’t feel as much like reading as it did An ExperienceTM.
 It’s more of a scrapbook than a memoir; there’s full-colour photographs and letters from friends and extracts from television scripts.
 There’s no cohesive narrative, it’s a series of essays and letters and anecdotes plucked from the life of a famous person.

 Sometimes, I chuckled.
 Sometimes, it seemed a bit self-help-y.
 Sometimes, Poehler made a really good point.
 Sometimes, she name-dropped a probably-famous person, but I didn’t know of them so it went right over my head.
 It was a mixed bag, really.